DanteCoder/JoplinBibleQuote/README.md

 - To convert almost any bible format to OSIS xml you can use the [Simple Bible Reader](https://www.softpedia.com/get/Others/Home-Education/Jeyareuben-Simple-Bible-Reader.shtml) software.

 - If you have a bug or any issue, feel free to make an issue or to modify the plugin.
+- If you want to contribute please base your pull requests to the "dev" branch, and prefer to make small, trackable commits.

 ***